for a full list of production work and graphic design check out nancytranter.com or my linkedin profile for work history

 The resilience of Henri Matisse cut outs as he deals with chronic pain in his later years

 Henri Matisse cut outs came about because chronic illness had made painting more difficult.
 The painter made his name by putting brush to canvas and when he no longer had eye muscle and proper hand-coordination, he made his mark all over again by putting scissors to paper.
 A flickery home movie of an elderly Henri Matisse shows the artist in a hurry with his giant scissors, cutting asymmetrical, floppy leaf forms out of paper.
 He compared cutting to the feeling of flying.
 He enjoyed being able to move them around to contemplate their respective positions within his composition.

 Henri Matisse cut outs technique may have originated from his influence growing up in a textile region in France.
 The paper cut-outs have a dressmaker’s pattern influence.
 The studio that he worked in had many textiles for inspiration surrounding him.
-According to his grandson Paul, he enjoyed using this technique right up unto the end of his life.
+There was an exhibit that became the source for my idea for this relationship called Matisse: The Fabric of Dreams: His Art and His Textiles JUNE 23–SEPTEMBER 25, 2005 at the Met.
+It features forty-five painted works and thirty-one drawings and prints displayed alongside examples from Matisse’s personal collection of fabrics, costumes, and carpets.
+That exhibition marked the first public showing of Matisse’s textile collection—referred to by the artist as his “working library”—which has been packed away in family trunks since Matisse’s death in 1954.
+According to his grandson Paul, he enjoyed using the cutout technique right up unto the end of his life.

 “An artist should never be a prisoner of himself, prisoner of style, prisoner of reputation, prisoner of success”